 7. Plant-Based Oils

 Many plant-based oils such as olive, hemp or flaxseed oil contain healthy unsaturated fats that help lower cholesterol and reduce inflammation.
-Olive oil, which is generously used in
+Olive oil, which is generously used in Mediterennean diets, is especially ideal as it contains a variety of phenolic compounds that are known to have powerful anti-inflammatory properties.

 The polyphenols present in many plant-based oils have immunomodulatory and anti-inflammatory properties, which can come in handy to prevent or treat multiple sclerosis.
 Some studies have also found that vegetable oil consumption was significantly associated with a risk for MS.12 Saturated solid oils increase cholesterol and triglycerides, which can increase the risk of MS.